Purdue Entrepreneurship Bootcamp for Veterans with Disabilites

-Are you an entrepreneur?
-The Entrepreneurship Bootcamp for Veterans with Disabilities offers cutting edge, experiential training in entrepreneurship and small business management to post-9/11 soldiers, sailors, aviators, and marines with disabilities that have resulted from their loyal service to our country.
-The best part is that there is no cost of attendance!
+The Purdue Entrepreneurship Bootcamp for Veterans with Disabilities (EBV) offers cutting-edge, experiential training in entrepreneurship and small business management to post-9/11 soldiers, sailors, aviators and marines with disabilities resulting from their service.

 The EBV program, founded at Syracuse is currently offered by eight world-class institutions: